 John was born at Hawes, Yorkshire in 1895.

 Growing up he and his brother Edward went on to help their father who was a Coal Merchant.
-By the 1911 Census parents Joseph and Elizabeth had seven children: Edward, Hilda, John, Mary Jane, Agnes, Joseph and Florance Marjorie.
+By the 1911 Census parents Joseph and Elizabeth had eight children: Edward, Hilda, John, Mary Jane, Agnes, Joseph and Florence Marjorie.
 They lived at Lion House, Hawes.

 With the outbreak of war John attempted to enlist immediately in August 1914 but was turned away due to overwhelming numbers enlisting at that time.
 He was successful at his second attempt in October 1914 and, after training, was sent to the Western Front on 31 August 1915.